-3. To ensure that structures and the uses of land are arranged in a manner that enhances the public health, safety and general welfare, as a condition of approval the Commission may require such modifications of the proposed plans as it deems necessary to comply with the spirit as well as the letter of these Regulations.
+3. To ensure that structures and the uses of land are arranged in a manner that enhances the public health, safety and general welfare, as a condition of approval the Commission may require such modifications of the proposed plans to comply with the standards of the Zoning Regulations.